BertCasteel/project2/README.md

         bg or fg is called the next most recent job gets teh SIGCONT signal.
 We use our "grouplist" data structure to do this.

     (from page 7 of project description) We have a built-in command "jobs" that reports the current background processes.
-        It displays a job id, the pid, and its running/stopped status for each background job.
+        It displays a job pgid, the pid, and its running/stopped status for each background job.
 A user can enter 'fg/bg %x' where x is a job number to apply the functionality of fg/bg to the specified job.